-- (44) a.
-A woman from every borough spoke. - b.
-A woman who is from every borough spoke
+(44) a.
+A woman from every borough spoke.

-The sentence with PP modification has an interpretation with inversely linked scopes (in fact this interpretation is strongly preferred), which the sentence with RC modification does not have.
+The sentence with PP modification has an interpretation with inversely linked scopes (in fact this interpretation is strongly preferred), which the sentence with RC modification does not have.8

 When an NP head is modified by an RC the entities denoted by the NP head participate in two events: in the one described in the main clause and in another one described in the RC.
 For the participation in the latter event, issues of distribution and scope arise, as the example in (45a) illustrates.